grpc/proposal/A29-xds-tls-security.md

 A `CertificateValidationContext` (either the [`validation_context`][validation_context] field or the [`default_validation_context`][default_validation_context] field inside of the [`combined_validation_context`][CVC]) is validated in any CDS/LDS update as follows:
-The field [match_subject_alt_names][] is used only on the client side i.e. inside `UpstreamTlsContext` and is processed as described [above][server-authz]; it is ignored on the server side.
+The field [match_subject_alt_names][] is used on the client side i.e. inside `UpstreamTlsContext` as described [above][server-authz].
+On the server side an implementation may support this field and its semantics, or NACK the update it if it doesn't.
 If any of the other fields (listed below) are present, the update is NACKed because ignoring these fields compromises security:

 * `verify_certificate_spki`
 * `verify_certificate_hash`